kristopolous/EvDa/README.md

  * If value is not a function, then it's a setter.
 If meta is set, then this object gets passed around to the trigger functions.
  * If value is a function, this registers a callback in the "ON" block.
+ * If value is a function and meta is {once: true} then it will only be run once.

+   * Since the handle is itself, a decorated callback, then you can simply run handle.once = true at any future time to make sure that the callback only runs once more, then deregisters.
+This is different from a delete wherein it will deregister right away.

  * If value is in object, its keys and values are run through the handler again, following the above rules.
 Note that you can do something like ev({}, undefined, meta) to pass the same meta information to all the tuples in the hash.

 Looking at the last style, one can do the following: